Can you be an individual while wearing a uniform?

 There is an ad on the TeeVee these days – well it is on the Internet, anyway, and I think I saw it on the television at the bar the other day, which was showing the Olympics, which were as boring as watching paint dry.

-The ad is interesting in that was set a lot of normative cues, key among them that you can create your own identity as a series of brand-name choices.
+The ad is interesting in that was set with a lot of normative cues, key among them that you can create your own identity as a series of brand-name choices.
 You can be a unique being, merely based on your consumption, not your creativity.
 So what you buy says who you are, not what you create or do - or think.
 And in a society where very few people do anything of importance, this is an easy message to sell.

 The ad was for Doctor Pepper, which is a sickly-sweet drink made even more sickly-sweet by the introduction of High Fructose Corn Syrup.
 Drinking just one of these a day is about 10% of your daily caloric intake, and all of it in carbohydrates.
 It is just plain bad for you – poison – like all soft drinks.
 So, like with cigarettes, they have to “sell” you on the idea of drinking this crap, when you could just drink plain old water for free, and be far better off.